Rapid recap: West Virginia head coach Darian DeVries

-West Virginia head coach Darian DeVries addressed the media following the 72-61 win over Utah.
+West Virginia head coach Darian DeVries addressed the media following the 73-69 loss to BYU.
 WVSports.com provides a summary of what was said.

---DeVries said that all Javon Small cares about is winning and he did a terrific job of taking what the defense gave him.
-Those other guys did a great job of stepping up.
-When they get Amani Hansberry, Jonathan Powell and Joe Yesufu scoring it makes it tough for teams to stop them offensively.
+--West Virginia head coach Darian DeVries said that their defense had issues in the second half and they made the wrong rotations and didn't keep the ball in front of them.

---The Mountaineers had a choppy start but Amani Hansberry hitting a three and then Javon Small was a great response and then they got in a much better flow.
+--Teams are going to try to take away Javon Small but he had 9 assists.

 ----------